-To install and configure other PlateSpin Orchestrate components (including the Orchestrate Agent, the Monitoring Agent, the Monitoring Server, or the VM Builder) on servers that authenticate to the cluster, you need to do the following:
+To install and configure other PlateSpin Orchestrate components (including the Orchestrate Agent, the Monitoring Agent, the Monitoring Server, or the VM Builder) on servers that authenticate to the cluster, you need to determine which components you want to install, rememberin thse dependencies:

-- Determine which components you want to install, remembering these dependencies: - All non-agent PlateSpin Orchestrate components must be installed to a SLES 10 SP2 server, a RHEL 4 server, or a RHEL 5 server. - The PlateSpin Orchestrate Agent must be installed to a SLES 10 SP1 server, a RHEL 4 server, a RHEL 5 server, or a Windows (NT, 2000, XP) server. - A VM Warehouse must be installed on the same server as a VM Builder.
-A VM Builder can be installed independent of the VM Warehouse on its own server. - Use YaST2 to install the PlateSpin Orchestrate packages of your choice to the network server resources of your choice.
-For more information, see "Installing and Configuring All PlateSpin Orchestrate Components Together" or "Installing the Orchestrate VM Client" in the PlateSpin Orchestrate 2.0 Installation and Configuration Guide. - If you want to, you can download the Orchestrate Agent or clients from the Administrator Information page and install them to a network resource as directed in "Installing the Orchestrate Agent Only" in the PlateSpin Orchestrate 2.0 Getting Started Reference. - Run the text-based configuration script or the GUI Configuration Wizard to configure the PlateSpin Orchestrate components you have installed (including any type of installation of the agent).
+- PlateSpin Orchestrate components must be installed on platforms where they have been tested, and which are, therefore supported.
+For more information, see "PlateSpin Orchestrate Requirements" in the PlateSpin Orchestrate 2.6 Installation and Configuration Guide. - Use YaST2 to install the PlateSpin Orchestrate packages of your choice to the network server resources of your choice.
+For more information, see "Installing and Configuring All PlateSpin Orchestrate Components Together" or "Installing the Orchestrate VM Client" in the PlateSpin Orchestrate 2.6 Installation and Configuration Guide.

+If you want to, you can download the Orchestrate Agent or clients from the Administrator Information page and install them to a network resource as directed in "Installing the Orchestrate Agent Only" in the PlateSpin Orchestrate 2.6 Getting Started Reference.

+• Run the text-based configuration script or the GUI Configuration Wizard to configure the PlateSpin Orchestrate components you have installed (including any type of installation of the agent).
 As you do this, you need to remember the hostname of the Orchestrate Server (that is, the primary Orchestrate Server node), and the administrator name and password of this server.
-For more information, see "Installing and Configuring All PlateSpin Orchestrate Components Together" or "Installing the Orchestrate VM Client" in the PlateSpin Orchestrate 2.0 Getting Started Reference.
+For more information, see "Installing and Configuring All PlateSpin Orchestrate Components Together" or "Installing the Orchestrate VM Client" in the PlateSpin Orchestrate 2.6 Getting Started Reference.